croqaz/img-db/docs/readme.md

 - name : the base name of the HTML file.
 Eg: img_gallery
 - filter='' : check [filter.md doc](filter.md)
-- exts=''   : only import images that match specified extensions.
+- exts=''   : only process images that match specified extensions.
 Eg: 'JPG, PNG'
 - limit=0   : stop after processing X limit images
 - wrap_at=1000 : create another gallery file every X images
 - dbname= 'imgdb.htm' : the name of the DB where to load the images